IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 ![alt text](images/architecture_new.png "Architecture")

 In other words, this API Strategy highlights how an Hybrid Architecture IBM Bluemix/IBM Mainframe is possible with the [IBM Digital Transformation Model].
-Following this Model, the MPLbank team applied capabilities/business benefits levels 0 (Run), 1 (Maintain) & 2 (Exppose).
+Following this Model, the MPLbank team applied capabilities/business benefits levels 0 (Run), 1 (Maintain) & 2 (Expose).
 The level 3 (Evolve) is the purpose of the IBM Developer Journey Program matching with the speed increase of application development.

+You will see, by few minutes, the banking APIs definitions for this developer Journey.
+However, keep in mind that :
+* **/customers/** API path calls IBM Master Data Management services in MPLbank.
+* **/accounts/** API path calls the Account Management System services in MPLbank.
+* **/customers/loan/** API path calls the [Financial Risk Management System] service in MPLbank.

+## Included Components

 Deployed IBM Mainframe Technologies for the Developer Journey :
 * [IBM z Systems Mainframe] ([IBM z Systems Mainframe Redbook] & [IBM z Systems Mainframe developerWorks])